Composition operators on Sobolev spaces and Ball's classes: Introduction

 The geometric theory of composition operators on Sobolev spaces is based on the nonlinear potential theory \cite{HKM,M} and in accordance to this approach we consider Sobolev homeomorphisms of the class $L^1_q(\Omega)$ defined up to a ("singular") set of $q$-capacity zero.
-Let us recall that a homeomorphism $\varphi:\Omega\to\widetilde{\Omega}$ is called a weak $(p,q)$-quasiconformal mapping \cite{VU98}, if $\varphi\in L^1_{q}(\Omega)$, has finite distortion, and
+The composition operators on Sobolev spaces have the characterization in terms of weak ($p,q$)-quasiconformal mappings.
+Recall that a homeomorphism $\varphi:\Omega\to\widetilde{\Omega}$ of bounded domains $\Omega,\widetilde{\Omega}\subset\mathbb R^n$, is called a weak $(p,q)$-quasiconformal mapping, $1\leq q\leq p<\infty$, \cite{VU98}, if $\varphi$ belongs to the Sobolev space $L^1_{q}(\Omega;\widetilde{\Omega})$, has finite distortion, and

 where the $p$-dilatation of the mapping $\varphi$ at a point $x$ is defined by